Magical realism: Origins

 Literary magic realism originated in Latin America.
 Writers often traveled between their home country and European cultural hubs, such as Paris or Berlin, and were influenced by the art movement of the time.
 Cuban writer Alejo Carpentier and Venezuelan Arturo Uslar-Pietri, for example, were strongly influenced by European artistic movements, such as Surrealism, during their stays in Paris in the 1920s and 1930s.
-One major event that linked painterly and literary magic realisms was the translation and publication of Franz Roh's book into Spanish by Spain's Revista de Occidente in 1927, headed by major literary figure José Ortega y Gasset.
+One major event that linked painterly and literary magic realism was the translation and publication of Franz Roh's book into Spanish by Spain's Revista de Occidente in 1927, headed by major literary figure José Ortega y Gasset.
 "Within a year, Magic Realism was being applied to the prose of European authors in the literary circles of Buenos Aires."
 Between 1940 and 1950, the precursors of magical realism appeared in Latin American literature, including Jorge Luis Borges and his story Historia universal de la infamia in 1935.
-Alejo Carpentier's novel The Kingdom of This World, published in 1949, is often characterized as an important harbinger of magic realism, which reached its canonical incarnation in Gabriel García Marquez's novel One Hundred Years of Solitude (1967).
+Alejo Carpentier's novel The Kingdom of This World, published in 1949, is often characterized as an important harbinger of magic realism, which reached its canonical incarnation in Gabriel García Márquez's novel One Hundred Years of Solitude (1967).
 García Marquez cited Kafka's "The Metamorphosis" as a formative influence: "The first line almost knocked me out of bed.
 It begins: 'As Gregor Samsa awoke from uneasy dreams, he found himself transformed in his bed into a gigantic insect.'
-When I read that line I thought to myself I didn't know anyone was allowed to write things like that.
+When I read that line, I thought to myself I didn't know anyone was allowed to write things like that.
 If I had known, I would have started writing a long time ago."
 He also cited the stories told to him by his grandmother: "She told me things that sounded supernatural and fantastic, but she told them with complete naturalness.
 She did not change her expression at all when telling her stories, and everyone was surprised.
 In previous attempts to write One Hundred Years of Solitude, I tried to tell the story without believing in it.
 I discovered that what I had to was believe in them myself and them write them with the same expression with which my grandmother told them: with a brick face."

 The theoretical implications of visual art's magic realism greatly influenced European and Latin American literature.
 Italian Massimo Bontempelli, for instance, claimed that literature could be a means to create a collective consciousness by "opening new mythical and magical perspectives on reality", and used his writings to inspire an Italian nation governed by Fascism.
 Uslar Pietri was closely associated with Roh's form of magic realism and knew Bontempelli in Paris.
 Rather than follow Carpentier's developing versions of "the (Latin) American marvelous real", Uslar Pietri's writings emphasize "the mystery of human living amongst the reality of life".
 He believed magic realism was "a continuation of the vanguardia [or avant-garde] modernist experimental writings of Latin America".